Rich, smooth chocolate frozen custard with a hint of mint punctuated by shards of dark chocolate…that’s delicious Chocolate Mint Chip gelato!

 - Strain the custard through a fine mesh strainer into a clean bowl, pressing on the mint.
 Put the chocolate custard bowl in a larger bowl filled with an ice bath (half ice/half water).
 Stir the custard occasionally until it's cooled to room temperature.
 Place a piece of plastic wrap on the surface of the custard and refrigerate until chilled, at least 3 hours or overnight.

-- About 30 minutes before freezing the ice cream, melt the remaining chocolate in the microwave about 1-2 minutes, stirring after 30 second increments.
+- About 30 minutes before freezing the ice cream, melt the remaining chocolate in the microwave about 1 to 2 minutes, stirring after 30 second increments.
 Add the canola oil and stir again.
 Let it cool to room temperature.

 - Pour the custard into an ice cream maker and freeze per the manufacturer’s instructions.
 When it’s almost done and has the consistency of whipped cream, pour in the melted chocolate with the machine running.
 Churn until all the melted chocolate has been added and mixed into the ice cream.
 Alternatively, stop the machine, pour a little chocolate in, and restart churning.
 Repeat until all the melted chocolate has been added.

 - Transfer the ice cream to a freezer-safe container and smooth over using a small offset spatula.
-Freeze for 2-4 hours to allow ice cream to firm up.
+Freeze for 2 to 4 hours to allow ice cream to firm up.
 Serve and enjoy!